 Trek through one of the first settled places in Costa Rica.
 Here you’ll tour the mountain valley—relaxing and bonding with other volunteers, meeting farmers and artisans, visiting very old churches, and maybe sampling guava, a tropical fruit with a fusion of tastes like pear and strawberry.

 Cook Costa Rican Cuisine

-At weekly cooking classes, choose from a list of mouth-watering Costa Rican recipes to prepare alongside our amazing CCS cooks.
-Lessons are held in Spanish so that you can practice your new language skills -- and your rice and beans -- while you do a bit of culinary bonding with the CCS cooks.
+At weekly cooking classes, prepare mouth-watering Costa Rican recipes alongside our amazing CCS cooks.
 With your new Spanish vocab and a tasty plate of homemade gallo pinto -- traditional Costa Rican rice and black beans -- you'll have plenty to bond over.

 “La Paz” translates to peace, and that is exactly what you’ll find here: awe-inspiring waterfalls and flowing white rivers, as well as the largest butterfly conservatory on the planet.
 This highland jungle area is a mixture of rainforest and cloud forest, a special forest with 100% humidity, surrounded by mist.
 You’ll truly feel the power of nature when you’re here.

 CCS staff will take your group on a tour of Cartago, pointing out sites of interest from practical locations like banks and markets, to zany sights like a restaurant that serves cone-shaped pizza.
 Particularly of note, you’ll visit the Basilica de Nuestra Señora de los Ángeles (Our Lady of the Angels Basilica), Costa Rica’s most famed basilica, where people from all over Central America pilgrimage to receive miraculous healing from Costa Rica’s patron saint, La Negrita (Black Madonna).